dariotassone/master-thesis-ERCE/README.md

 Below is an explanation of the repository structure:

-## 1. Functions that implement underlying methodologies and optimization algorithms, as well as functions that generate illustrations and results:
+## 1. Functions that implement the underlying methodologies, optimization algorithms, illustrations and results:
 - `functions.py`

 ## 2. Simulation-Based Analysis: Table 1, Table 2, Table 9, Figure 6